What Size Dehumidifier Do I Need and What Other Factors Affect Relative Humidity?

 There are a lot of sicknesses these days that are attributed to high humidity because it creates a damp environment where bacteria, molds, mildew, and even harmful insects thrive.
 A home dehumidifier will only be effective in creating healthier environment if it is the right size for the room or space that the user wants to dehumidify.

 There are a lot of brands and models of dehumidifiers these days, so choosing the best one is quite a challenge.
 There are portable dehumidifiers, as well as big dehumidifiers with caster wheels.

-There are those with removable water tank, while some come with a hose for continuous disposal of collected moisture from the air.
+There are those with removable water tank, whilst other dehumidifiers come with a hose and pump for continuous disposal of collected moisture from the air.
 Some have a compressor, while most have adapted the Peltier technology.

 However, the most important thing to decide on is the size of the dehumidifier that will effectively keep the moisture in the home within the healthy range.
 Likewise, it is equally important to consider other factors that could affect the performance of the dehumidifier as will be discussed below.

 The acronym AHAM stands for Association of Home Appliance Manufacturers.
 This organization has come up with a general guide on how to choose the dehumidifier based on the size that will work best within a specific area.

 Dehumidifiers are categorized based on their capacity to reduce moisture in the air within a day, specifically within 24 hours, and not on their actual physical size.
 Bigger dehumidifiers do not always have greater capacity.
 The size of a dehumidifier does not always have a positive relationship with its capacity.

 The sizing table from AHAM takes into consideration not only the space that the dehumidifier will cover but also the condition of the area with regard to dampness and odor.
 Below is a complete list: